 All too often, I hear hoteliers fall into the trap of paying for initial consideration, pouring money into paid search and loyalty programs.
 For example, I spoke with a hotel marketer last week who said her usual PPC budget is $20K/month and the ROI is only 3 to 1.
 Ouch!

 Unlocking your guest data isn’t rocket science, but it’s still science.
 Not sure where to start?
-Step 1 is asking the question, what’s in your property management system?
+Step one is asking the question, what’s in your property management system?
 Who are your repeat guests?
-Top feeder markets?
-Average length of stay versus your market?
-Once you have a handle on your data, step 2 is then focusing on segmenting and targeting your most loyal and active guests with personally relevant offers.
-As cited by Skift in January 2018, Chinmai Sharma, Chief Revenue Officer of Taj Hotels Resorts Palaces and Safaris, asserts, “Customization is the next big innovation in luxury travel.
-Companies that differentiate themselves will treat each customer as his or her own segment.”
+What are your top segments?
+Once you have a handle on your data, step two is then focusing on segmenting and targeting your most loyal and active guests with personally relevant offers.
 This approach is more likely to foster loyalty and a personal, direct connection with guests.

 What if I already have a loyalty program?

 While loyalty programs tend to be the domain of the largest brands, programs can make sense for some medium-sized brands.
 If you have a loyalty program in place, one piece of advice is to ignore vanity metrics, like the number of members, and focus on engagement, like lifetime revenue and cross-property stays.
 Attribution challenges can actually mask an unprofitable loyalty program.
 Instead, loyalty (program or not) should be focused on your most profitable customers.
 For example, Southwest offers rewards based on the amount of money the flier spends, versus just miles flown.
 In other words, membership alone isn’t sufficient.